josepablocam/aquery2q/src/visualize/example/Readme.md

-This small Shiny application demonstrates the use of R's Shiny library, along with R's ggplot2 plotting library, to create a proof of concept for visualization of AQuery queries.
-You can decide to plot this as a line graph or bar graph.
+This small Shiny application demonstrates the use of R's Shiny library, along with R's ggplot2 plotting library, to create a simple visualization of AQuery queries.